M-Kerr/LangCompareV2/README.md

     multiple languages.

 Why:
-    A common question among new developers and topic of conversation amongst seasoned developers is the runtime efficiency of languages.
+    The difference between languages in runtime efficiency is an occasional topic of conversation amongst developers.
-    This application will allow the direct (somewhat) comparison of algorithms and code between languages.
+    This application will allow the user to test and compare the runtime efficencey of code written in multiple languages.

 How:
+    The user provides code files of the languages of their choice.
+The application will compile (if necessary) then run the files in a subprocess, using a wrapper that times how long it takes for the code to complete.
+The wrapper then returns the results back to the application for comparison.

+Current program structure:
     The main application is currently built in C++, using Qt.
-    The user provides code files using the languages of their choice.
-The application will compile (if necessary) and run the files in a subprocess, using a wrapper that times how long it takes for the code to complete, returning the results back to the application.

-Current program structure:
     The "code/<language_name>/" subdirectories contain user submitted code files.
-Inside the code directory is a collection of wrapper files for each supported language.
-The job of each wrapper file is to load the user code, initialize a timer, execute the user code, and relay the timing results back to the application (currently via pipe, will refactor to sockets soon for cross platform compatibility).
+Inside the code/ directory is a collection of wrapper files for each supported language.
+The job of the wrapper file is to load the user code, initialize a timer, execute the user code, and relay the timing results back to the application (currently via pipe, will refactor to sockets soon for cross platform compatibility).